Postgraduate Course: Dialects of English in Britain and Ireland (LASC11117)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 This course provides a detailed account of dialects of English in Britain and Ireland.
-Beginning with an overview of variation and change in dialects of English, the course proceeds to examine how they differ in terms of their phonetics, phonology, morphology, syntax and lexis, and investigates key linguistic features, historical origins, relations to other dialects, and the current forces which are shaping their development.
+It examines how these varieties differ in terms of their phonetics, phonology, morphology, syntax and lexis.
+You will have the opportunity to look in detail at specific dialects, specifically at their linguistic features, historical origins, relations to other dialects, and the current forces which are shaping their development, from dialectological, sociolinguistic, perceptual and theoretical linguistic perspectives.
+Dialect and language contact, dialect levelling and new dialect formation are also explored.

 Entry Requirements (not applicable to Visiting Students)